About this listing

 NOTE: Although we love dogs and other pets, we prefer to keep this rental space hypo-allergenic and fur-free.

 Our guests enter through a shared screened porch and have their own private locked entrance to the studio apartment.
-We welcome our guests to enjoy the backyard garden seating area.
+We welcome our guests to enjoy the backyard garden and outdoor seating area.

 Interaction with Guests

 We live in the adjoining house and like to greet our guests if possible and offer a five minute tour and answer questions.
-We may touch base from time to time to make sure everything is smooth and comfortable.
-We are also available if our guests want our suggestions about things to do and places to go.
+We may touch base from time to time to make sure our guests are comfortable and having a good experience.
+We are also available if our guests would like suggestions about things to do and places to see.

 Occasionally we are out-of-town, and our son Brendan oversees the property.